 Our Interfaith Service Day Camps provide an introduction to the world of interfaith leadership through visiting sacred sites and building community through service.
 Students will build friendships while working with a variety of service organizations doing incredible work in our community.
 It is an excellent opportunity to engage with peers and neighbors of a variety of cultures, traditions and world views.

-Our Day Camps will take place in 2020 from June 15-19 and June 22-26.
 Week one is geared toward students new to interfaith dialogue and cross-cultural engagement while week two is designed for students who have experience with interfaith dialogue, cross-cultural communication, and are ready to explore how people experience Grand Rapids as their home.